Key Takeaways

 Improving product experience doesn't require a full product overhaul.
 It usually starts with paying closer attention to what's already happening.
 Here's a practical starting point:

-• Map the user journey.
+• Map the customer journey.

-• Talk to real users.
+• Talk to real customers.

 • Run usability tests.